 Offsetting Excess Emissions From Gasoline Subject to the Small Refiner CaRFG Phase 3 Standards.

 Annual elections.
-No later than December 22 of each calendar year starting with 2002, a small refiner who is also a qualifying small refiner as defined in the CaRFG regulations (section 2260(a)(28.5))may by notification to the executive officer make the following elections:
+No later than December 22 of each calendar year starting with 2002, a small refiner may by notification to the executive officer make the following elections:

 * * * *